pathfindertools/cryptonet/content/pages/index.md

         headline: A journey in vector commitments
         subhead: ''
         text: >-
-          In this talk we present the notion of vector commitments, give an overview of the state of the art in this area, and cover some of the recent efficient constructions.
+          In this talk I will present the notion of vector commitments, give an overview of the state of the art in this area, and cover some of the recent efficient constructions.
 I will also discuss applications and open problems.